vmray/ms-defender-ep-vmray-connector/README.md

 | `sha1`| SHA1 Hash value of file | `FileSha1` |
 | `md5`| MD5 Hash value of file | `FileMd5` |

-## Powershell Script Configuration

-- Set the `$signedAuthorizationKey` variable in [SubmitEvidencesToVmray.ps1](app/lib/SubmitEvidencesToVmray.ps1) file with SAS token.
-This script automatically uploads to MS blob evidences that is quarantined by the Antivirus module of Microsoft Defender for Endpoint.

 # Running the Connector